Hearty Tortellini Soup

 - Stir in red wine, tortellini and spinach.

-- Cook uncovered for 20 minutes or until pasta is tender but firm.
+- Cook uncovered for 20 minutes or until pasta is tender.

 - Taste, adjusting seasoning.

-- Ladle into bowls and sprinkle with parmesan cheese
+- Ladle into bowls and sprinkle with freshly grated parmesan cheese.

 I omitted the sausage and added much more stock to stretch this recipe since it is more of a stew/soup.
 Everyone loves it, but once they see the ingredient list, they don’t want to make it.
 It’s a daunting list but oh so worth it!
 And of course, I double it!
 Absolutely wonderful.